Best-paid part-time jobs for students

 Labourer

 Again, if you're not keen on working in an office and prefer to be on your feet all day, this is a great way of finding work outdoors.
-And, in case you hadn't worked it out, these jobs involve a lot of manual work, so be prepared to get your hands dirty
+And as these jobs involve a lot of manual work, be prepared to get your hands dirty.

 Keep in mind that these are all advertised jobs where you'll be employed by a company.
 There are other ways to earn money as a student, like working as a tutor or freelance writer – the options are almost endless!